fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 ## FOR XML AUTO

 This mode is similar to the `RAW` mode, but the tag name is the **table name** by default.
-It's particularly useful when we need to map the XML result back to the original columns in the source table.
+It's particularly useful when you need to map the XML result back to the original columns in the source table.

 ### --- AUTO mode basic example